-- 1. Has had a fever\ of 100 degrees or higher in the past 24 hours - 2.
-Is nauseous and/or vomiting and/or has diarrhea - 3.
-Has been exposed to a contagious disease and is exhibiting signs/symptoms of the disease - 4.
-Have undiagnosed skin rashes, or contagious conditions such as scabies or chicken pox.
+- 1. Has had a fever\ of 100 degrees or higher in the past 24 hours. - 2.
+Is nauseous and/or vomiting and/or has diarrhea. - 3.
+Has been exposed to a contagious disease and is exhibiting signs/symptoms of the disease. - 4.
+Has undiagnosed skin rashes or contagious conditions such as scabies or chicken pox.
 Students will be excluded from school until the rash is gone or when cleared by a physician for any contagious illness.
 Your doctor can help determine the exact cause and ensure you receive proper treatment. - 5.
-Live lice on the scalp.
+Has live lice on the scalp.
 A child will be allowed to attend if only nits are seen.

-Children who have been at home because of illness, should not be brought to school for parties and/or special events.
+Children who have been at home because of illness should not be brought to school for parties and/or special events.

 \A fever refers to a temperature of 100 degrees or more without the use of Tylenol or Advil or other fever reducing medications.
-Do NOT give your child aspirin or any aspirin product.
-A high occurrence of Reyes syndrome has been associated with viral infections and the use of aspirin.
+The school cannot give aspirin, or products that contain aspirin products.
+A high occurrence of Reyes Syndrome associated with viral infections and the use of aspirin.

-Please send a parent or physician note to the attendance office within three days of the absence; otherwise, the absence is unexcused and subject to the truancy regulations.
+Please send a parent or physician's note to the homeroom teacher within three days of the absence; otherwise, the absence is unexcused and subject to the truancy regulations.

-The information provided is not intended to replace physician advice.
+The information provided is not intended to replace a physician's advice.
 When your child is ill, please contact your health care provider.